Skip to main content

 These types of assets are those, such as property or investments, promised to the pension scheme if the scheme’s sponsoring employer becomes insolvent or fails to make their agreed contributions.

-Both these types of arrangements can reduce the levy charged by reducing the scheme’s underfunding amount.
+Both these types of arrangements could have reduced the levy you were charged by reducing the scheme’s underfunding amount.

-As contingent assets can reduce the risk of the scheme entering the PPF, they can also reduce your levy payment and reduce the impact on members if an employer goes bust.
+As contingent assets can reduce the risk of the scheme transferring to us, they could have reduced your levy payment.
+They can also reduce the impact on members if an employer becomes insolvent.